-Using SmartDebug with SmartFusion2 and IGLOO2
+Using SmartDebug with SmartFusion2, IGLOO2, and RTG4

-The most common flow for Device Debug is:
+The most common flow for SmartDebug is:

 - 1. Create your design.
-You must have a FlashPro programmer connected in order to use SmartDebug. - 2.
+You must have a FlashPro programmer connected to use SmartDebug. - 2.
 Expand Debug Design and double-click Smart Debug Design in the Design Flow window.
 SmartDebug opens for your target device. - 3.
-Click View Device Status to view the device status report and check for issues.

-4. Examine individual silicon features, such as FPGA debug.
+Click View Device Status to view the device status report and check for issues. - 4.
+Examine individual silicon features, such as FPGA debug.

-Device Status Report - SmartFusion2 and IGLOO2
+Device Status Report (SmartFusion and Fusion Only)

 This dialog box displays the Device Information report.
-The Device Information report is a summary of your device state, user information, factory serial number and security information.
+The Device Information report is a complete summary of your device state, analog block test values, user information, factory serial number, and security information.
 Use this dialog box to save or print your information for future reference.